RoundingWell/docker-php-prod/README.md

 # RoundingWell PHP-FPM

-Docker container for PHP-FPM.
+Docker container for PHP-FPM, for production use.

 <https://hub.docker.com/r/roundingwell/php-fpm>

-## Run

-Requires a `/var/www/html` to be created in the container, either by mounting a volume or copying files.

-Exposes port `0.0.0.0:9000` as a fastcgi server.

 ## Build and Test